guicheffer/cheffplate/README.md

 # cheffplate
-:beginner: Front End™ compiler boilerplate with Webpack + React+Redux + Stylus + Karma and Custom architecture to build custom apps from zero.
+:beginner: Front End™ compiler boilerplate with Webpack + React+Redux + Stylus (w/ flexbox-grid) + Karma and Custom architecture to build custom apps from zero.

 ps.
 Keep in mind: feel free to create an issue, contribute and discuss about it after all I created this boilerplate because of my preference on using it and its technologies applied.